psi4/psi4/doc/sphinxman/source/add_tests.rst

 Test Contents
 =============

-* Most tests will be |PSIfour| tests integration tests focusing on non-regression of user input to answers, and we insist on having these.
+* Most |PSIfour| tests will be integration tests focusing on non-regression of user input to answers, and we insist on having these.
   But if you find unit tests helpful, by all means add them to the test suite.

 * Most tests should store reference results (from literature or another implementation or a carefully run |PSIfour| calculation),